xndrllyd/replaX/README.md

 	5. Upload the translated .csv file.

-	6. You are all done!Copy the output or download the .html file containing the replaced and merged texts.
+	6. You are all done!
+	   Copy the output or download the .html file containing the replaced and merged texts.

 ***

 > ###### If you've already got a translated .csv file of the extracted text nodes from your project